mesqueeb/is-what/README.md

 ### isObjectLike

-If you want more control over what kind of interface/type is casted when checking for objects.
+If you want more control over what kind of interface/type is cast when checking for objects:

 To cast to a specific type while checking for `isAnyObject`, can use `isObjectLike<T>`: